Tornado Facts for Kids – Learning About Tornados

 These tornado facts for kids are a great way for children to learn more about tornados.
 They will help teach kids about how they start to why they occur and more.

 So far, in our fun fact series, we have featured facts about fish and dolphins.
-We haven’t touched on weather yet and that is one of the things we wanted to do for the fun fact series.
+We haven’t touched on the weather yet, except for these fun weather crafts and activities, and that is one of the things we wanted to do for the fun fact series.

 So this week, we are featuring and learning about educational tornado facts for kids.
 These facts about tornados will help kids learn more about them and hopefully get more interested in science and weather.